Krakow is a uniquely charming city that will make you want to visit again and again.

 The royal gardens are the highlight of the tour.
 They were reconstructed to show what the gardens looked like during the Renaissance period, with elegant beds of flowers and herbs.

-As you stroll through the gardens and courtyards, your guide will give you interesting explanations about the history and architecture of the place, with various anecdotes, such as where the queen would take a bath.
+As you stroll through the gardens and courtyards, your guide will tell you interesting stories about the history and architecture of the place, with various anecdotes, such as where the queen would take a bath 😉

-I also visited the State Rooms and highly recommend visiting.
+I also visited the State Rooms at Wawel Castle and highly recommend visiting.
 There’s just so much beauty and so much to take in!

 These are the rooms where the Royals used to entertain their guests and are therefore so steeped in luxury they will leave you in awe.